 Our current supply chains for our lead drug candidates involve several manufacturers that specialize in specific operations of the manufacturing process, specifically, raw materials manufacturing, drug substance manufacturing and drug product manufacturing.
-We currently operate under work order programs for our drug candidates with master services agreements in place that include specific supply timelines, volume and quality specifications.
-We intend to establish long-term supply agreements in the future.
-We believe our current manufacturers have the scale, the system, and the experience to supply our currently planned clinical trials.
+We currently operate under work order programs for our drug candidates with Master Services and Quality agreements in place that include specific supply timelines, volume and quality specifications.
+We are in discussions with our current manufacturers regarding preparation of Biologics License Applications (BLA)